NASA-AMMOS/slim-docsite-template/docs/user/installation.md

 # Installation Guide

 Welcome to the Installation Guide!
-This document will walk you through the process of installing {{PROJECT_NAME}} on your system.
+This document will walk you through the process of installing [PROJECT_NAME] on your system.

 ## Prerequisites